-Our Ground Black Lime is grown on a family farm in Guatemala, where ripe limes are dried in the sun until they oxidize, turning black and savory.
+Black Lime is a versatile ingredient with a famously savory and tart flavor.
+Ours comes from a family farm in Guatemala.
+The limes are sun-dried, then ground into an easy-to-use powder.
 A versatile ingredient common in Persian cooking, they have a savory, tart flavor that's great on roasted meat or vegetables, in stews and anywhere you'd use lime juice.
 It's also a good alternative to Makrut / lime leaves in southeast Asian dishes.